petersuhm/petersuhm.com/content/php-package-development-like-a-boss.md

 Okay, things are about to get serious.
 Can you feel it?

 Let's start by looking at the constructor.
 In order to ensure that our class is testable, we will inject our dependencies through the constructor.
 We need two things: a `\Kurenai\DocumentParser` instance and a post resolver.
 The post resolver will be used to resolve every `Post` object we might need.
 We will implement this using a [closure](http://php.net/closures).
-This is how the constuctor should look:
+This is how the constructor should look:

 ```php
 # packages/guru/src/Petersuhm/Guru/Guru.php